open-horizon/open-horizon.github.io/docs/secrets/managing_secrets.md

 {: #creating_secrets}

 ### Organization-wide secrets
 Organization-wide secrets are created by organization administrators and can be used by any service in the organization.
+They can be added for all nodes as shown below, or for a specific node.

 ```bash
 hzn secretsmanager secret add --secretKey <key> --secretDetail <value> <secret-name>